Blog 5 Landlords 5 Finances 5 Ontario Rent Deposits: Know the Ontario Rental Deposit Laws

 What happens if a landlord doesn’t return my deposit?

 Normally, in the case of a last month’s rent deposit, this sum is not returned to the tenant but rather is used as payment for the final month of their tenancy.
 If the money isn’t used in this way, ask your landlord to return it.
-If they refuse, renters can call the Ontario Government’s Rental Housing Enforcement Unit who will seek out the deposit on your behalf.
+If they refuse, renters can call the Ontario Government’s Rental Housing Enforcement Unit which will seek out the deposit on their behalf.
 You can also apply to the Landlord and Tenant Board to order your landlord to return the deposit.

 It’s important to note that landlords cannot demand damage deposits in Ontario, and can’t use your rent deposit to pay for any damage to the unit.
 Any amount to be paid for damages has to be requested independently of a rent deposit.